alcarruth/feedreader-testing/README.md

 `loadFeed()` is asynchronous, we 'chain' the calls by wrapping the second call to `loadFeed()` in the callback for the first call.

+## License

+My contributions here are limited to the files

+* `jasmine/spec/feedreader.js`
+* `README.md`

+and these I place these in the public domain.